xyth0rn/NCTU_DigitalLab_Mario/GameCal_devlog.md

 the jump and fall(gravity system) function:

   1.written in finite state machine.
    (draw the state graph)
   2. gravity system means that the character will fall if there's no blocking object below it.

+more things to do:

+  1.change the constant in my code to parameter.
+  2.handle the blocking area.